-Ensure the Bureau's enforcement program maximizes resources to provide timely consumer protection through actively enforcing the laws and regulations governed.
+Ensure the Bureau's enforcement program maximizes resources to provide effective timely consumer protection by enforcing the law and educating consumers and the industry through actively enforcing the laws and regulations governed.

-- 2.1 Establish processes and procedures in enforcement operations to ensure accountability of all regulated populations. - 2.2 Implement proactive enforcement and "sting operations" to enhance consumer protection and increase permitted household movers in the state. - 2.3 Annually solicit input from partners on industry trends and business practices to ensure the Bureau uses up-to-date enforcement/investigative practices. - 2.4 Coordinate outreach to local law enforcement and local prosecutors to increase cooperation amongst different agencies. - 2.5 Leverage the Bureau's Memorandum of Agreement with the Federal Motor Carrier Safety Administration to protect California consumers from unpermitted inter-state movers.
+- 2.1 Establish processes and procedures in enforcement operations to ensure accountability of all regulated populations. - 2.2 Implement proactive enforcement, including and "sting operations," to enhance consumer protection and increase permitted household movers in the state. - 2.3 Annually solicit input from diverse groups partners on industry trends and business practices to ensure the Bureau uses up-to-date enforcement and investigative practices. - 2.4 Build and improve relationships with Coordinate outreach to local law enforcement and local prosecutors to increase cooperation amongst difference agencies statewide. - 2.5 Leverage the Bureau's Memorandum of Agreement with the Federal Motor Carrier Safety Administration to protect California consumers from unpermitted unlicensed interstate household movers.